lluisball/godenerg/README.md

 The idea is to do a tool that works better that the dubious WatchPower program that comes with the inverter improves in practicality by been usable through the network.

-The Watchpower is a badly coded piece of Java that just works as a GUI tool and has no network functionality when used with USB or Serial connections.
+The Watchpower is a badly coded piece of Java that works as a GUI tool and has no network functionality when used with USB or Serial connections.

 Godenerg should be instalable in a Raspberry Pi and could be left connected to a house LAN acting as a bridge to the inverter.
-Right now I am using Godenerg to display the inverter data through HTTP into a Raspberry Pi in my living room that uses a OLED to show realtime stats.
+For instance, right now I am using Godenerg provide the real-time data I need to display through HTTP into a Raspberry Pi in my living room that uses a OLED to display real-time stats.

+Also this software is intented to by-pass the big elephant in the room with this inverter, the charger:

+ 1. The firmware in the inverter has a massive bug that the developers are not addressing.
+When the inverter is charging if the available amperage to charge drops below 1/5 of the max charging amperage set it stops charging (in less than a minute).
+    If you happen to get a couple of clouds and have a rice cooker on, for instance, you can forget about getting a full charge.
+The inverter will stay in float voltage and the day's charge will be over.

+ 2. Because of the mentioned bug you have to lower the max charging amperage if you want to minimize the issue and if you happen to have quite a bit of PV power like I have (3.8KW), you are not using the available energy.

+ 3. Cloudy days, unstead of charging with whatever energy there is (no worries for overcharging there), the inverter sits there at float voltage.

+ 4. They are some patched firmwares that try to address this problems, but the are patched firmwares by individuals and no source code is released.
+    I could give them a try but I fear briking the inverter since my only means of energy is the PV array.

+ 5. Latest releases of the official firmware just wait 10 minutes before dropping to float voltage instead of under a minute.
+    I guess they tried bodging a fix but is still not correct.

+To implement a charger from Godenerg:

+ - I can dinamicaly set the float voltage setting.

+ - I can monitor the charge amperage and the battery voltage.

+ - I can gather stats and analyse the amperage and voltage overtime.

+Therefore:

+ 1. I can wait for the desired absorbtion voltage to be reached (bulk phase), forcing float voltage to be equals to absorbtion voltage.

+ 2. Then I can monitor the average voltage and charge current through time as the absorbtion phase is happening.

+ 3. When the amperage is low enough I can change the float voltage to the real float voltage.

+With this mechanics I mimic the desired charging curve of volts vs amps described in all the charging documentation I find for sealed lead acid batteries.

  * Current status:

+    - The USB interface with the inverter is fairly unstable; the firmware sometimes fails to properly respond and other times has small hipcups so anything connected continuously to the inverter has to be able to handle failure.
-    - The USB interface with the Axpert inverter is fairly unstable, the daemon takes care of watching over himself and restarts gracefuly if any issues happen.
+      The daemon takes care of watching over himself and restarts gracefuly if any issues happen.
+The daemon can be left unsupervised and will self fix and restart if any problems happen.

     - Python 3 compatible.
 Just tested on Linux.
       No hope to get it tested on Mac or Windows unless someone helps with that.

     - So far tested on usb connections, whenever I get my hands on a usb to serial adapter I will test on serial connections.

-    - Project in its infancy, alpha at best, just a couple weeks of coding.
+    - Project in its infancy, alpha at best but already usable.

+    - Charger process implemented and working better than the inverter's original charger.

+    - Datalogging working.

+    - Stats plotting over HTTP working.

+    - Realtime data over HTTP working.

     - Right now CMD tool is not up to date since I am putting all energies into the daemon.